boralyl/threegodsbrewing/_posts/2024-02-19-built-for-speed-side-by-side-3.md

 # Changes for next time

 I ended up really liking the cloned version a lot.
-I think if I had to make changes in order to arrive at a more similar product to the commercial version I'd probably only modify the hops schedule.
+I think if I had to make changes in order to arrive at a more similar product to the commercial version, I'd probably only modify the hops schedule.
 I think I'd use a little more Strata as late additions and cut back a little on the Mosaic hops.